 Milk, chocolate milk, tea leaves, tea bags, dried chamomile flowers, coffee beans, plus the powdered form of coffee, tea, chocolate, Nescafe, Nesquik and Ovaltine are considered raw ingredients and therefore do not fall into the ‘ready-to-consume’ category.

-Any meal or food item that is considered prepared, packaged and/or ready-made is taxed at 23 percent to the final consumer, though there are exceptions noted below.
+Any meal or food item that is considered prepared, packaged and/or ready-made is normally taxed at 23 percent to the final consumer, though there are exceptions noted below.
 It is not a restaurant tax, as it also applies to cafes, hotels, convenience stores and supermarkets.

 Food items that are considered raw materials continue to be taxed at 13 percent.
 Using my own words, I would describe the category as portions of food that have not been assembled into a ready-to-consume form/unit.